Rewind: Live chat with Pac-12 commissioner Larry Scott

-In his first two years with the Pac-10, Scott led the conference through expansion for the first time since 1978 by successfully adding Colorado and Utah and creating a football championship game for the first time in conference history.
+Larry Scott was hired as the sixth commissioner of the Pac-10 Conference in July of 2009, and in his first two years on the job led the conference through expansion for the first time since 1978 by successfully adding Colorado and Utah and creating a football championship game for the first time in conference history.

-He also secured agreement for equal revenue sharing for the first time ever, delivered a landmark media rights agreement with ESPN and Fox that dramatically increases revenue and national exposure for schools, and created the Pac-12 Network and Pac-12 Digital Network that promises to significantly enhance exposure for all sports throughout the conference.
+His other big initiatives as commissioner have included: securing equal revenue sharing for the first time ever, delivering a landmark media rights agreement with ESPN and Fox that has dramatically increased revenue and national exposure for school and creating the Pac-12 Network and Pac-12 Digital Network that has significantly enhanced exposure for all sports throughout the conference.

 Prior to entering collegiate athletics as an administrator, he served six years as chairman and chief executive officer of the Sony Ericsson WTA Tour (Women's Tennis Association).

 Scott answered questions about a variety of Pac-12 Conference topics in a live chat on Feb.
 21.